Why you shouldn’t buy a cheap solar system

 Typically, when the system and installation come at an extremely low price, the installer, paid per job, must take shortcuts during the installation process.

-In most cases, with these cheap solar systems, the retailer will subcontract the job to an inexperienced installer at a very low cost.
+In most cases, with these cheap solar systems, the retailer will subcontract the job to an inexperienced solar panel installer at a remarkably low cost.

 They will not take the due care and will not complete the job to the standard required.
 Incorrectly installed solar systems can cause numerous additional problems.
-Poor installation may result in failures due to poorly connected panels and cables, inadequate protection with isolators and cable conduit, as well as subpar fixing of panels and inverters.
+Poor installation may result in failures because of poorly connected panels and cables, inadequate protection with isolators and cable conduit, as well as subpar fixing of panels and inverters.

 The final issue with choosing the cheapest solar system on the market is that the company which provided you with the system will most likely not support you if you encounter any after-sales issues.

-With more than 800 solar businesses going bankrupt since 2011 in Australia, there have been close to 600,000 solar customers left with failing solar systems on their roofs and nowhere to turn to.
+With more than 800 solar businesses going bankrupt since 2011 in Australia, there have been close to 600,000 solar customers left with failing rooftop solar systems and nowhere to turn to.

 These systems are known as ‘orphaned’ systems, and there are thousands across Australia.
-So if you want to avoid a failing system with no support from the initial company, make sure you don’t go for the cheapest solar system.
+To avoid a failing system with no support from the initial company, be sure not to opt for the cheap solar system.

-Like any big purchase, don’t let price be the only deciding factor.
+Like any significant financial investment, don’t let price be the only deciding factor.
 Unfortunately, in most cases, it probably is if it sounds too good to be true.

-Make sure you take the time to do your research to make an educated decision that isn’t based on the cheapest option available.
+Make sure you take the time to do your research to make an educated decision that isn’t based on the cheap solar system option available.